 The Heritage Collection

 The Heritage Collection from Guild Home Improvements is a suite of premium, composite, window systems that are ideal for stately, Georgian, Victorian and modern homes, replicating original timber flush windows with the advantages of modern double glazing.
 In fact, they are the only timber alternative windows to have working original furniture and come in a variety of heritage colours and wood effect finishes.
 This helps to drive down the cost of timber replacement windows and removes any maintenance concerns for years to come.

-The collection incorporates both Flush sash and Storm sash options in varying frame depths of 70mm, 75mm and 100mm.
+The collection incorporates both Flush sash windows and Storm sash options in varying frame depths of 70mm, 75mm and 100mm.
 Each window is also extremely durable and the range includes a full catalogue of ancillaries comprising of multi-angle bays, couplers, Georgian bars, cills and hardware.
 What’s more, all windows come with a 10-year insurance backed guarantee and they are also A+ energy rated and deliver PAS 24 enhanced security performance as standard.